-- (1) Discovery shall be completed by August 6, 2018. - (2) Discovery requests and responses shall be served by e-mail, hand delivery, or overnight mail, and electronic service is encouraged.
+- (1) Discovery shall be completed by December 17, 2019. - (2) Discovery requests and responses shall be served by e-mail, hand delivery, or overnight mail, and electronic service is encouraged.
 Discovery served via e-mail shall be limited to 5 MB per attachment, shall indicate how many e-mails are being sent related to the discovery (such as 1 of 6 e-mails), and shall be numbered sequentially.
-Documents provided in response to a document request may be provided via a CD, DVD, or flash drive if not served electronically. - (3) Each electronic discovery response shall be given a separate electronic file name that is no longer than 60 characters. - (4) Sets of interrogatories, requests for admissions, requests for production of documents, or other forms of discovery shall be numbered sequentially in order to facilitate identification. - (5) Within each set, discovery requests shall be numbered sequentially, and any discovery requests in subsequent sets shall continue the sequential numbering system. - (6) For discovery served before the utility's direct testimony and exhibits are filed responses shall be made within 30 days in the manner provided in Rules 1.280 through 1.400, Florida Rules of Civil Procedure, except as modified by this Order and any subsequent procedural orders issued in this docket. - (7) For discovery requests related to matters raised in a utility's direct testimony, the responding party shall serve its responses to the requesting party via electronic mail within 15 days of the date of the request.
-For discovery requests related to matters addressed in intervenor and Commission staff testimony, the responding party shall serve its responses to the requesting party via electronic mail within 10 days of the date of the request.
-For discovery requests related to matters in rebuttal testimony, the utility shall serve its responses to the request set of the request related to matters in rebuttal testimony, the utility shall serve its responses to the request set of the request set of the request.
-A hard copy of responses shall also be served by hand-delivery, U.S. Mail or overnight mail on the day that responses are served electronically. - (8) Each page of every document produced pursuant to requests for production of documents shall be identified individually through the use of a Bates Stamp or other equivalent method of sequential identification.
-Parties should number produced documents in an unbroken sequence through the final hearing. - (9) Copies, whether hard copies or electronic, of discovery requests and responses shall be served on all parties and staff.
-In addition, copies of all responses to requests for production of documents shall be provided to the Commission staff at its Tallahassee office unless otherwise agreed. - (10) Parties shall file in the Commission Clerk's Office a notice of service of any interrogatories or request for production of documents propounded in this docket, giving the date of service and the name of the party to whom the discovery was directed.
+Documents provided in response to a document request may be provided via a CD, DVD, or flash drive if not served electronically. - (3) Each electronic discovery response shall be given a separate electronic file name that is no longer than 60 characters. - (4) Sets of interrogatories, requests for admissions, requests for production of documents, or other forms of discovery shall be numbered sequentially in order to facilitate identification. - (5) Within each set, discovery requests shall be numbered sequentially, and any discovery requests in subsequent sets shall continue the sequential numbering system. - (6) For discovery requests related to maters raised in the utility's direct testimony, the responding party shall serve its responses to the requesting party via electronic mail within 30 days of the date of the request.
+For discovery requests related to matters addressed in intervenor and Commission staff testimony, the responding party shall serve its responses to the requesting party via electronic mail within 15 days of the date of the request.
+For discovery requests related to matters addressed in the utility's rebuttal testimony, discovery responses shall be served within 10 days of receipt of the discovery request. - (7) Each page of every document produced pursuant to requests for production of documents shall be identified individually through the use of a Bates Stamp or other equivalent method of sequential identification.
+Parties should number produced documents in an unbroken sequence through the final hearing. - (8) Copies, whether hard copies or electronic, of discovery requests and responses shall be served on all parties and Commission staff.
+In addition, copies of all responses to requests for production of documents shall be provided to the Commission staff at its Tallahassee office unless otherwise agreed.

+(9) Parties shall file in the Commission Clerk's Office a notice of service of any interrogatories or requests for production of documents propounded and associated responses in this docket, giving the date of service and the name of the party to whom the discovery was directed.